20th Integrated Water Resources and Flood Risk Management for Climate Resilience Face-to-Face training

 COURSE OBJECTIVES

-• Strengthen understanding of flood risk dynamics
+• Strengthen understanding of flood risk dynamics and climate impacts

-• Promote integrated engineering and management approaches
+• Promote integrated engineering, green infrastructure, and management approaches

-• Enhance planning and implementation capacity
+• Enhance practical planning and implementation capacity

 COURSE CONTENTS